tenstorrent/tt-metal/tools/profiler/README.md

 pip install -r requirements.txt
 ```

-The plotter webapp can run using the following command
+2. Run plotter webapp:
 ```
 cd tools/profiler/
-./postproc_kerenel_log.py <test kernel profile setup name>
+./postproc_kerenel_log.py
 ```
-Where `<test kernel profile setup name>` is for example `test_add_two_ints`.

-Navigate to `<machine IP>:8050` for output chart.
+3. Navigate to `<machine IP>:8050` to view output chart.

-`kernel_perf.html` is also generated from the plot in the `tools/profiler` folder which is the interactive plot of the profiler result.
+4. `kernel_perf.html` and `device_stats.txt` are generated that contain the plot and the chart for the stats.